broadinstitute/cromwell/docs/Modes.md

 A description of those endpoints can be found in the [API Section](api/RESTAPI).

-Follow the [TODO -Server Tutorial](tutorials/ServerMode) to get your Cromwell server up and running in a few steps !
+Follow the [Server Tutorial](tutorials/ServerMode) to get your Cromwell server up and running in a few steps !